AbdnCHDS/RforHDS/Intro_R_Tidyverse/Feedback_form.md

 - Operating on data
 - Plotting data

-4. How could we improve the workshop content?
+5. How could we improve the workshop content and delivery?
-5. What topics (related to open and reproducible research) would interest you for future workshops?
+6. What topics (related to open and reproducible research) would interest you for future workshops?
-6. Any other comments?
+7. Any other comments?